 One of the most notable species is costa's hummingbird (Calypte costae), also known as the hummingbird of the desert.
 The bird breeds in the areas east of Tucson in early spring, but you can observe it year-round in the Arizona-Sonora Desert Museum.
 Representative summer hummers include black-chinned (Archilochus alexandri) and broad-billed (Cynanthus latirostris) hummingbirds.
 Both nestle in the woods around Phoenix and winter in Mexico.
-Also, Anna's hummingbird (Calypte anna) is frequently recorded near Phoenix and Tucson in fall and winter, and lately well year-round.
+Also, Anna's hummingbird (Calypte anna) is frequently recorded near Phoenix and Tucson in fall and winter, and lately year-round.
 Finally, late July yields rufous hummingbirds (Selasphorus rufus) and other rare types on their southbound migration.

 High Country Hummers Festival (July 27, 2019)

-Instead of making extra effort to capture elusive hummers in the wild, an excellent alternative would be visiting one of the hummingbird festivals held at the height of migration.
+Instead of making the extra effort to capture elusive hummers in the wild, an excellent alternative would be visiting one of the hummingbird festivals held at the height of migration.
 Drop by the annual High Country Hummers Festival at the Sipe White Mountain Wildlife Area near Eagar, eastern Arizona.
-You'll be amazed at the swarms of the cute wee birds feasting at artificial feeders.
+You'll be amazed at the swarms of cute wee birds feasting at artificial feeders.